ARCTraining/pyspark/02_spark_practical.md

 First, download the `daily_show_guests.csv` file to your PC.
 Take a look at at and get a feel for the nature of the data it contains.

-This should open up in your Spreadsheet application; it's a `csv` comma-separated variable file.
+This should open up in your Spreadsheet application as it's a `csv` comma-separated variable file.
 This isn't a particularly large dataset, but it's large enough to demonstrate some important principles.

-In your HortonWorks instance, launch **Apache Zeppelin**.
+In your HortonWorks VM, launch **Apache Zeppelin**.
 This provides an online interactive Data Science notebook which uses the Python programming language in the background.

 If the IP address of your instance is (for example: `10.123.231.19`, you'll find your notebook at web address: